Tenterden - Northiam - Bodiam

 This project has been supported by a restoration grant from the Association for Industrial Archaeology

-We are already two thirds of the way to raising the necessary £60K required to complete the restoration and provide for ongoing conservation, thanks to a grant of £20K from the Association for Industrial Archaeology – the national society for industrial heritage – and a matching pledge from the railway itself.
-Can you help us raise the remaining £20K for W20?
+Thanks to the generosity of donors we have not only reached but exceeded our target of raising the £60K required to complete the restoration and provide for ongoing conservation.
+This started with a grant of £20K from the Association for Industrial Archaeology – the national society for industrial heritage – and a matching pledge from the railway itself.

 A historic gem with a new role to fulfil